 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Saratoga is worth considering.

-The education level of Saratoga citizens is a little higher than the average for US cities and towns: 23.98% of adults in Saratoga have at least a bachelor's degree.
+The citizens of Saratoga are slightly better educated than the national average of 21.84% for all cities and towns, with 23.98% of adults in Saratoga having a bachelor's degree or advanced degree.

 Saratoga is an extremely ethnically-diverse town.
 The people who call Saratoga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saratoga residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Saratoga include German, English, Scots-Irish, European, and Scottish.